-We have furnished proxy materials over the Internet where you may read, print and download our Annual Report and Proxy Statement at the investor relations section of our website address, http://www.silabs.com.
-On or about March 8, 2023, we mailed to our stockholders a notice containing instructions on how to vote and how to access our 2023 Proxy Statement and 2022 Annual Report.
+We have furnished proxy materials over the Internet where you may read, print and download our Annual Report and Proxy Statement at www.proxydocs.com/SLAB.
+On or about March 6, 2024, we mailed to our stockholders a notice containing instructions on how to vote and how to access our 2024 Proxy Statement and 2023 Annual Report.
 The notice also provides instructions on how you can request a paper copy of these documents if you desire.
 If you received your annual materials via email, the email contains voting instructions and links to the Annual Report and Proxy Statement on the Internet.